abcamp/LanguageFinder_demo/README.md

 2) Organizations that serve particular language communities can use this information to identify key service areas.

-## How to use the files in this repository:
+## How to use the files in this repository to recreate our demo:
 1) Use `tract_level_app_processing.R` with `tract_level_19_23_data.feather` (in the data folder) to generate the rather large `county_data.gpkg` and `tract_data.gpkg` files.

 2) Use app.R to run the app.
 You will need to have the two `.gpkg` files from the previous step.